jmtsuji/Ca-Chlorohelix-allophototropha-RCI/lake_survey_analysis/README.md

 If it is your first time using ATLAS, note that a large amount of database files will be auto-downloaded during the run.

+Note that I had to modify two of the ATLAS code files in order to run the samples:
+- `tree.py` had to be modified to work (parses the CheckM tree - I do not actually use the results of this in the paper, I think, but this bug had to be fixed for ATLAS to run.)
+  - Specifically, `tree.py` could not find `parsers_checkm.py` for import.
+This appears to be a relative filepath issue.
+I did a somewhat hacky fix:
+    - Copied the contents of `parsers_checkm.py` to the top of the `tree.py` file so that `parsers_checkm.py` no longer needed to be called.
+    - Removed the import statement of `parsers_checkm`
+    - Removed the `parsers_checkm` module call (and just directly called the `parsers_checkm` function) in `if __name__ == "__main__"`
+- CAT taxonomy is slow -- it would take weeks to taxonomically classify the genome bins from this study.
+I decided to use GTDB taxonomy instead.
+  - Thus, I disabled CAT taxonomy classification within ATLAS
+  - I made a single edit to the `Snakefile` by simply commenting out `"genomes/taxonomy/taxonomy.tsv",` under `rule genomes`.

 ### Process the metagenome data
 A config file and sampel ID file for the run have already been created at `lake_metagenomes/config.yaml` and `lake_metagenomes/samples.tsv`.
 If you want to create config files for yourself, you can use the `atlas init` command as documented in the ATLAS repo.